z-prince/the-last-airbender/README.md

 And for each of the members I should see:
 - The name of the member (and their photo, if they have one)
-- The list of allies and a list of enemies
+- The list of allies and a list of enemies (if they have any)
-- Any affiliation that the member has
+- Any affiliation that the member has (if they have any)
 ```

 ### Versions

 Ruby 2.5.3